 This project is suitable for candidates with experience/interest in care of older people.
 A degree in a health-related discipline is essential.

 For more information on the primary supervisor for this project, please go here: https://people.uea.ac.uk/en/persons/l-hooper

 For more information on the secondary supervisor for this project, please go here: https://people.uea.ac.uk/en/persons/d-bunn

 This is a PhD programme.

-The start date of the project is January, April.
-July or October, 2020 or 2021.
+The start date of the project is October 2020, or January, April.
+July or October 2021.
 The application deadline is 31 May 2021, but applications are processed as soon as they are received and the project may be filled before the closing date, so early application is encouraged.